 A cooperation network with other international organizations and departments in the OSCE has been established to ensure the constant flow of information regarding emerging changes in the project environment.

-The European Commission’s “North Macedonia Report 2022” highlighted the need to improve the firearms destruction and deactivation infrastructure within the country, including the implementation of a comprehensive weapon registration system.
-The report also identified a deficit in the awareness-raising capacities of the National SALW Commission regarding the risks of SALW proliferation and misuse of firearms.
-Based on these identified needs and the assistance request from the MoIA, and taking into account the applicable national strategies and the OSCE situation and problem analysis, various factors hinder government institutions from effectively preventing and combating illicit trafficking and misuse of SALW.
+Based on these identified needs and the assistance request from the MoIA, and taking into account the applicable national strategies, the OSCE situation and problem analysis, there are various factors that hinder government institutions from effectively preventing and combating illicit trafficking and misuse of SALW.